pnicholls/breadcrumbs_on_rails/README.md

       end
     end

-In your view, you can render the breadcrumb menu with the `render_breadcrumbs` helper.
+In your view, you can render the breadcrumb menu with the `render_crumbs` helper.

     <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN"
       "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">